erglo/wow-mission-report-button-plus/README.md

 ### Chat

 + [x] get informed in-chat on finished missions, talents, WoD garrison invasions and buildings, etc.
-+ [x] chat messages can be disabled in the settings.
++ [x] chat messages can be disabled in the settings

 ### Common